You can use store-bought roast pork if you don't want to make a whole pork shoulder.

 3 tablespoons yellow mustard

-about 6-8 slices of roasted pork, about ¼ inch thick
+6 to 8 slices roasted pork, about ¼-inch thick

 8 ounces sliced ham